OrganAssist Version 3.2

 You can change the Tempo using the slider at the bottom of the window.
 Press the Play button to start playback.

-If this is the only change you require you can then press the Stop button and the whole track will be processed to reflect the new tempo.
+If this is the only change you require (for example to make the entire track 10% slower) you can then press the Stop button and the whole track will be processed to reflect the new tempo.
 This is because when you press Stop, OrganAssist assumes that you want the Tempo to stay the same as the current setting for the rest of the track.

 If required, during playback, you can move the slider to vary the tempo during the track.
 All these changes will be saved when you press Stop.